flyteorg/flyte/cookbook/case_studies/feature_engineering/feast_integration/README.rst

 Flyte provides a way to train models and perform feature engineering as a single pipeline.
 But it provides no way to serve these features to production when the model matures and is ready to be served in production.

-This is where Feast comes into the picture.
+This is where Feast can be helpful.

-By leveraging the collective capabilities, Flyte adds the ability to engineer the features, and Feast provides the feature registry and online feature serving system.
+On leveraging the collective capabilities, Flyte enables engineering the features, and Feast provides the feature registry and online feature serving system.
-Moreover, Flyte can help us ensure incremental development of features and enables us to turn on the sync to online stores only when one is confident about the features.
+Moreover, Flyte can help ensure incremental development of features and enables to turn on the sync to online stores only when one is confident about the features.

 In this tutorial, we'll walk through how Feast can be used to store and retrieve features to train and test the model through a pipeline curated using Flyte.

 Dataset
 =======
-We will use the horse colic dataset wherein we will determine if the lesion of the horse is surgical or not.
+We'll use the horse colic dataset to determine if the lesion of the horse is surgical or not.
 This is a modified version of the original dataset.

 The dataset will have the following columns: